 Trail description

-The Aylmer Lookout trail in Banff National Park is one of those full-day hikes that earns its reputation the hard way — through distance.
-At 22.4 kilometers round trip with an estimated 7 to 9 hours on trail, this isn't a casual outing.
-But for hikers who put in the effort, the payoff at the top is genuinely hard to beat anywhere in the Canadian Rockies.
+The Aylmer Lookout trail in Banff National Park is one of those full-day hikes that earns its reputation the hard way — through distance, commitment, and a payoff that genuinely delivers.
+At 24 kilometers round trip with an estimated 7.5 hours on trail, this is a serious undertaking that rewards hikers who come prepared and start early.

 Recommended gear for this trail